xcp-ng-rpms/pyproject-rpm-macros/README.md

     %pyproject_install
     %pyproject_save_files '*requests'

-In fully automated environmets, you can use the `*` glob to include all modules (put it in single quotes to prevent Shell from expanding it).
+In fully automated environments, you can use the `*` glob to include all modules (put it in single quotes to prevent Shell from expanding it).
 In Fedora however, you should always use a more specific glob to avoid accidentally packaging unwanted files (for example, a top level module named `test`).

 Speaking about automated environments, some files cannot be classified with `%pyproject_save_files`, but it is possible to list all unclassified files by adding a special `+auto` argument.